 What to Do When You Are Terminated Unlawfully

 If you think you were wrongfully dismissed, retain all of your employer's documents and contact a California wrongful termination lawyer as soon as possible.
 Before your firing, you could have sent yourself job papers or sent written complaints to your boss from a personal email address.

 Using a personal email address is advantageous because it helps you retain your documents' backups even though your boss disables your work email account.
 These records will also help you win your case by proving your employer's negligence.

 Your job contract and employee handbook, for example, should be kept as much as possible.
 If you keep track of what happens at work on a regular basis, email them to yourself at a personal email address.

-It's ideally better to meet with an wrongful termination attorney before you're fired, and with the right guidance, you'll be able to accurately record the facts of your situation, making the true justification for your firing transparent and easier to prove.
+It's ideally better to meet with prescreened and best wrongful termination lawyers in Los Angeles before you're fired, and with the right guidance, you'll be able to accurately record the facts of your situation, making the true justification for your firing transparent and easier to prove.

 Do I have a claim for Wrongful Termination?

 How do you know if your case is solid?
 Good cases include a protected class, such as age, disability, gender, race, national origin, sexual orientation, or an employer retaliating against a current or former employee for filing a protected complaint or engaging in legally protected conduct.